bjss-data-academy/apache-spark-databricks/partitions.md

 In the previous image, we have a list of all staff along with their job function.
 We chunk that up into partitions by their job function.

-## Liquid Clustering
-Liquid Clustering automates partitioning of data.

-We choose a column to use to decide on the splits of data, then leave Liquid Clustering to automate the details of that split.

 ## Shuffle
 A shuffle happens when data needs to move between different compute nodes.
 It involves network traffic, which is a slow operation.